Creighton finishes strong, knocks off No. 9 Villanova 79-59

 AP Sports Writer

 Ryan Nembhard had 11 of his 14 points in the second half as the Bluejays knocked off a second ranked opponent in seven days.
-Alex O’Connell added 12 points and Trey Alexander had 10 for Creighton.
+Alex O’Connell added 12 points and Trey Alexander had 10 for Creighton, which beat No. 24 BYU 83-71 last Saturday before losing 58-57 at home to Arizona State on Tuesday.

+“Would I have guessed we could beat a couple ranked teams in a week’s time?
+Probably not,” McDermott said.
+“Let’s be honest, we’re learning and growing.
+It’s coming together.
+I said it early in the season, there is going to be some inconsistency, peaks and valleys.
+We had a good peak Saturday against BYU, a valley against Arizona State and now we climbed out of it.”

+Villanova, for its part, has a big hole to dig out of right now.
+The Wildcats, beaten 57-36 at top-ranked Baylor in their previous game, have consecutive losses of 20 or more points for the first time in Jay Wright’s 21 years as coach.
+In their last three games, they are 23 of 100 on 3-pointers.

 Collin Gillespie scored 16 points and Eric Dixon had a career-high 15 for the defending conference champion Wildcats, who shot just 33%.